 Birch vs Aspen: Rot-resistant

-Birch and aspen both are not naturally rot-resistant.
+Birch and aspen wood are not naturally rot-resistant.
 These cannot withstand the external environment.
 They rot and decay if exposed to the elements and are also susceptible to insect attack.

 In fact, the truth is that no wood is completely rot-resistant or water-resistant.
 However, some species are naturally resistant to rot for a time.